googleinterns/smart-content-summary/classifier/README.md

 is built on Python 3, Tensorflow and [BERT](https://github.com/google-research/bert).

-BERT transformer model is used as the encoder, and for the decoder, a feed-forward network is applied to the decoder.
+BERT transformer model is used as the encoder, and the decoder is a feed-forward network.
 This model should be trained on the [Microsoft Abstractive Text Compression Dataset]( https://www.microsoft.com/en-us/download/confirmation.aspx?id=54262).
 This dataset contains ratings for each source-summary pair in terms of grammar and